 A general virtualization library is used to monitor the virtual machine.
-As a result of monitoring, the following is considered as an error:

 - (1) The VM status is BLOCKED/SHUTDOWN/PAUSED/SHUTOFF/CRASHED/NOSTATE - (2) The VM status could not be obtained

 6.15 Setting up message receive monitor resources

 Message receive monitor resources are passive monitors.
 They do not perform monitoring by themselves.
 When an error message is received from an outside of EXPRESSCLUSTER, the message receive monitor resources change their status and perform recovery from the error.